Home Storegate CLI Storegate CLI (sgcli) User Guide

 • Cross-Platform: Works on Windows, macOS, and Linux.

-• Recursive Operations: Easily upload or download entire folder structures.
+• Recursive Operations: Upload or download entire folder structures with a single command.

-• Server-Side Speed: Copy, move, and rename files directly on the server without using your local bandwidth.
+• Server-Side Speed: Copy and move files directly on the server — no bandwidth used for the transfer itself.

 1. Installation